scipy-lectures/scientific-python-lectures/intro/language/reusing_code.rst

 =================================

 For now, we have typed all instructions in the interpreter.
-For longer sets of instructions we need to change tack and write the code in text files (using a text editor), that we will call either *scripts* or *modules*.
+For longer sets of instructions we need to change track and write the code in text files (using a text editor), that we will call either *scripts* or *modules*.
 Use your favorite text editor (provided it offers syntax highlighting for Python), or the editor that comes with the Scientific